September 2010

 Texting while driving?
 How about reading Electronic Billboards?

-Reading through the new Illinois law set to take effect next year, I got to wondering, will it be against the law to read electronic billboards?
-Here’s the language of Public Act 096-0130:
+Reading through the new Illinois law set to take effect next year, I got to wondering, will it be against the law to read electronic billboards?, a car wreck attorney could be useful if you have any problems with the law in regards this matter.

 Museum tax strategy revealed in latest telephone poll